- HEFCE REF2014 Results & Submissions: http://results.ref.ac.uk/

 - The nature, scale and beneficiaries of research impact: An initial analysis of Research Excellence Framework (REF) 2014 impact case studies (King’s College London report): http://www.kcl.ac.uk/sspp/policy-institute/publications/Analysis-of-REF-impact.pdf

 REF 2014 (Research Excellence Framework) introduced impact as a new assessment category.
-It will account for 20% of the overall quality profile, along with 65% for research outputs (publications) and 15% for research environment.
+It accounted for 20% of the overall quality profile.

 Impact for REF 2014 was judged on “reach and significance”.
 That is, how widely the impact was felt (not necessarily a geographic measure) and how much difference was made to the beneficiaries.